 Don’t make the mistake of rushing your font choices or just using your Word processor’s defaults.
 Take some time to read up on what fonts will or will not work and choose appropriately.

 Below are some of the most common types of fonts and information on where they are suitable for use in your book.

-Serif fonts are fonts that have a little line at the end of each stroke.
+Serif fonts are fonts that have a little dash at the end of each stroke.
 Some examples are: Times New Roman, Garamond, Bookman Old Style, and Book Antiqua.

-Serif fonts may be used for every part of your book such as book title, chapter titles, chapter text, table of contents, etc. Serif fonts are the easiest to read large blocks of printed text in and should be the only type of font used for the main body text of your book such as your chapters.
+Serif fonts may be used for every part of your book, such as book title, chapter titles, or chapter text.
+Serif fonts are the easiest to read large blocks of printed text in and should be the only type of font used for the main body text of your book, such as your chapters.

 A word on Times New Roman:

 Times New Roman was designed for use in newspaper printing presses in 1932 and is not ideal for use in a modern printed book.
 It is also a very common font and can make your book appear amateurish.
 I strongly suggest selecting another serif font for your book.